all-of-us/raw-data-repository/opsdataAPI.md

 ## OPS-DATA API

-The opsdata API uses the ParticipantSummary resource and represents an aggregated view of relevant participant details, including data from consent (name, contact information), from PPI modules (a status indicating whether the participant has completed each questionnaire), basic demographics (age, gender, race).
+The opsdata API offers access to the ParticipantSummary resource and represents an aggregated view of relevant participant details, including data from consent (name, contact information), from PPI modules (a status indicating whether the participant has completed each questionnaire), basic demographics (age, gender, race).

+Example Uses:
+* Full data extracts for participants associated with their awardee
+* Incremental updates on participants affiliated with their site
+* Updates for withdrawn participants

+Target users
+* System developers
+* Informatics users at Awardee Partners

 The summary includes the following fields: